GMC Logo

 Before you start

-This tool is for people who want to raise a concern about a doctor.
+This tool is for people who want to raise a concern about a doctor, physician associate, or anaesthesia associate.
+Our concern form is available in Welsh (Cymraeg).

 Please resolve the highlighted issues